myarichuk/myarichuk.github.io/source/_drafts/production-ready.md

 #### Meaningful tests?

-Here is a fun issue I actually encountered in the past.
-When I came to work for a certain company, they were saying, very proudly, by the way that they have 3k tests and their test coverage is very, very high.
-However, when I started going through the actual tests, I discovered they lacked [assertions](https://en.wikipedia.org/wiki/Test_assertion).
-At all!
-Thus, every single test they had was meaningless.
-This is an extreme example, of course, but I think my point is clear.
-Not all tests were born the same.
+I encountered a rather amusing situation at a company I joined some time ago.
+They boasted, quite proudly, about their 3,000 tests and impressively high test coverage.
+However, when I delved into the actual tests, I made a very interesting discovery: they lacked [assertions](https://en.wikipedia.org/wiki/Test_assertion) entirely!
+As a result, every single test they had was effectively meaningless.
+This, of course, is an extreme example, but I think drives my point home.
+Not all tests are created equal.

 {% note info %}
 If you're new to testing, here's a quick rundown on why assertions are so important: